jahbini/stjohnsjim/stjohnsjim/california/coala-harbor-cat.md

 Southwick: Tricks?

 Coala: Yeah, magic stuff, like how to lock doors and move his fingers and shit.
-Make real deamons!
-He could turn dead snakes into deamons.
+Make real demons!
+He could turn dead snakes into demons.
 Make food appear by magic.
 Human stuff.

 Southwick: I got the moving fingers thing, but what about the snakes?